-There are so many uses out there for text-to-speech software as well as speech-to-text software.
-Whether you want to narrate stories, give dictation or use voice search, these apps help you do a good job.
-However, there are times when you need to convert an audio file to text.
-For example, it could be about documenting text notes of an interview or transcribing a video for uploading on YouTube.
+There are so many uses out there for text-to-speech software and speech-to-text software.
+Whether you want to narrate stories, give dictation or use voice search, these apps help.
+You may also need to convert an audio file to text.
+It; could be about documenting the text notes of an interview or transcribing a video for uploading on YouTube.

-Here are a few options to help you achieve audio-to-text conversion in quick and easy steps.
+Here are several options to help you achieve audio-to-text conversion in quick and easy steps.

-If you’re looking for slightly better results online in audio to text conversion, 360converter offers a simple dashboard tool.
+If you’re looking for slightly better results online in audio-to-text conversion, 360converter offers a simple dashboard tool.
 It supports both audio and video.
 The results can be downloaded as a word file or PDF.
 There are limitations for the freeware, however.
-While the software is good enough to transcribe conversations and prerecorded speeches, you wouldn’t get professional results.
+While the software is good enough to transcribe conversations and prerecorded speeches, you won’t get professional results.

 If you’re aiming for professional results in MP3-to-text conversion, Sobolsoft offers better output.
 There are no time limits in terms of output and intuitive options which allow you to convert multiple files and split the timelines.
 The results are far better than previous options.
 However, you need to make a purchase beforehand, although a free trial is available.

 Although it does not directly convert audio to text, InqScribe is an intuitive digital transcription tool which makes the manual entry as easy as possible.
 With this software, you can quickly insert timecodes anywhere in the transcript and work the rest just like a word processor.
 You can assign keyboard shortcuts and insert snippet variables to drop frequently-used text with a single keystroke.
 A complete product user guide is available at this link.